Owa Hutterite Colony: Background

-Buddhists have a long tradition of communal living and there are several Buddhist communities in Japan.
+Buddhists have a long tradition of communal living, and there are several Buddhist communities in Japan.
 Therefore, the idea of communal living was not totally uncommon for Japanese Christians.
 The founders of Ōwa Colony wanted to establish communal living modeled after the Buddhist Ittoen (一燈園) commune, but based on Christian principles.

 In the 1950s, the United Church of Christ, led by Izeki Isomi, began communal living in Kōriyama.
 Lacking an organisational model, the Church studied kibbutzim in Israel, but abandoned this model of structure for that of the North American Hutterites, who they established contact with through the Dariusleut Wilson Siding Colony near Lethbridge, Alberta.
 The Church quickly adopted many aspects of the Hutterite way of life, including their European-style dress, which briefly became fashionable within the city of Kōriyama following its adoption by the Church.

 In 1972, the Church decided to move out of Kōriyama's urban environment in order to further develop its Hutterite principles.
 The Ōwa Colony proper was founded, with the group establishing the colony on six acres of land under the leadership of Izeki and with the financial assistance of the Wilson Colony in Alberta.

 Colony

 The colony developed a broad base of agricultural activities, growing twenty different crops including wheat, soy beans, potatoes, apples, raspberries and carrots, for both commercial and their own use; as a result, the colony was effectively self-sufficient.
-The colony also produces bread, plum wine and has a fresh water spring providing access to potable water year round.
-During the 1970s, the colony accepted contract work assembling television components, but discontinued this practice by 1977 because of the imposed deadlines interfering with Colony life.
+The colony also produced bread, plum wine and has a fresh water spring providing access to potable water year round.
+During the 1970s, the colony accepted contract work assembling television components, but discontinued this practice by 1977 because of the imposed deadlines interfering with colony life.